 The DRV8305-Q1 gate driver uses a complimentary push-pull topology for both the high-side and the low-side gate drivers.
 Both the high-side (GHx to SHx) and the low-side (GLx to SLx) are implemented as floating gate drivers in order to tolerate switching transients from the half-bridges.
 The high-side and low-side gate drivers use a highly adjustable current control scheme in order to allow the DRV8305-Q1 to adjust the VDS slew rate of the external MOSFETs without the need for additional components.
 The scheme also incorporates a mechanism for detecting issues with the gate drive output to the power MOSFETs during operation.
-This scheme and its application benefits are outlined below as well as in the Understanding IDRIVE and TDRIVE in TI Motor Gate Drivers application report.
+This scheme and its application benefits are outlined below as well as in application report, SLVA714.